 The MSM-OR/SCM curriculum provides students with the fundamentals of business as well as depth and focus in the principles and concepts of operations and supply chain management.
 This unique program produces highly knowledgeable professionals well prepared to make organizations more efficient and competitive.

 Is This Program Right for Me?

-Upon completion of the MSM-OR/SC program, students will:
+Upon completion of the MSM-OR/SCM program, students will: